hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 the contents and return it.

-We could conceivably stop here, but the macros we’ve seen thus far have been relatively tame, and I believe that’s not why you are here.
+We could conceivably stop here, but the macros we’ve seen thus far have been relatively tame, and I don't believe that’s why you're here.
 So, as our pièce de résistance we will now implement `chan:select`, by far the most complex macro of this session.